harry9345/kantox/README.md

-# Frontend Tech Test
+# Frontend Tech Test solution

-## Objectives
-- Evaluation of programming style
-- Evaluation of language knowledge
-- Evaluation of testing approach

 ## Deadline
 - Assignment should be ready within 5 natural days of inbox reception